© Wolf-Dieter Lemke (CC-BY-NC-ND)Postcard with a view of Bab al-Faraj area and the clock tower © Wolf-Dieter Lemke (CC-BY-NC-ND)

 Aleppo, al-Bahramiyya mosque

-The Fragrance of Ahl al-Khayr: Memories of al-ʿAdiliyya mosque
+The al-ʿAdiliyya mosque

 In this memory statement, Omar Abd Alwahhab Katta recounts his personal connection to al-ʿAdiliyya Mosque in Aleppo, which holds both historic and religious value for the people of Aleppo.